 Because product descriptions and names are pulled through automatically by search engines, it’s important to lead with the key details too — such as brand, gender, and promotion.
 Given that many listings will be truncated, especially on mobile, the most important features need to be visible first.

 A consistent and well-structured information hierarchy supports a better user experience.
 Arranging product attributes in tiers helps customers filter the options, compare them according to key criteria, and explore alternatives based on their initial choice.
 All these point toward an eventual conversion.

 For instance: Shoes > Men’s > Leather > Formal > Brown > Oxford

 Another sign of a well-optimized store is data that is synched and updated continuously.
 When customers reach the end of a search sequence to discover that a product is out of stock or comes with a high shipping fee, they are unlikely to return, let alone purchase.
 Since Lily AI assigns unique IDs and product attributes for each item and also automates corresponding data for price, taxes, shipping and so on, there are no frustrating surprises for the customer.

 Finally, consistency matters.
 Product descriptions should be organized in such a way that exactly the same information (e.g., color, style, cut) is displayed from Search Engine Results Page (SERP) to the landing page to checkout.
 When customers are invited to select from variants, they should be able to cycle between options smoothly without having to reenter their choices.
 This is especially important on mobile, where customers are likely to abandon if their preferences are not saved.

-Lily AI offers the retail industry’s leading customer intent platform for cleaning up your product catalog, personalizing your customer experience and making search relevant.
+Lily AI offers the retail industry’s leading product attributes platform for cleaning up your product catalog, personalizing your customer experience, and making search relevant.
 This starts where powerful automation using artificial intelligence and machine learning to build deep, structured product data.